Roberts Clinic: History

 The hospital was conceived by Dr. Edward L. Roberts and constructed by architect John R. Bingham in response to the Koch and Fowler city plan, which in 1928 proposed a redlined district for marginalized minorities.
 Robertson Hill District allotted a community where the American Black population of Austin could access schools, and medical services.
 The clinic closed following the death of Dr. Edward L. Roberts in 1967; the hospital was later transformed into a halfway-house for recovering addicts.

-Roberts Clinic, opened in 1937 by Dr. Edward L. Roberts, was the first medical facility in Austin with hospital rooms open exclusively for the treatment American Black patients.
-In the Jim Crow era, racial discrimination and segregation affected the quality of medical care American Blacks received in public health care facilities while American Black physicians were professionally-subordinated by white doctors.
+Roberts Clinic, opened in 1937 by Dr. Edward L. Roberts, was the first medical facility in Austin with hospital rooms open exclusively for the treatment of American Black patients.
+In the Jim Crow era, racial discrimination and segregation affected the quality of medical care American Blacks received in public healthcare facilities while American Black physicians were professionally subordinated by white doctors.
 Proprietary clinics, like Roberts Clinic, that operated across the South from the 1930s-1950s provided American Black doctors professional autonomy to practice on patients who were treated without the humiliation of segregationist policies.
 As hospitals integrated in the 1950s and 1960s, these independent facilities closed.

 Roberts, a Meharry Medical College graduate, opened Roberts Clinic in a Central East Austin residential neighborhood in 1937.
 The two-story Colonial Revival building had a medical facility on the first floor, and the Roberts Family lived on the second floor.
 Until 1967, Dr. Roberts administered treatment for preventative, acute, and chronic illnesses; performed minor surgeries; and offered labor and delivery services for the city's American Black community.
 Roberts Clinic is listed in the National Register of Historic Places under Criterion A for Ethnic Heritage: American Black and Health/Medicine as an excellent local example of small proprietary medical clinics built by American Black physicians during the period of segregated medical practices in the United States.
 It is the only remaining example of this property type extant in Austin, Texas.